ualberta-smr/Android-Update-Analysis/README.md

 [process_results_charts.py](python/process_results_charts.py) can be used for processing `csv` output files to generate overall stats and create suitable files for plots.

 ## How to Cite
+If you are using this project in your research, please cite the following paper:
 ```
 @INPROCEEDINGS{AndroidUpdateProblem,
 author={M. Mahmoudi and S. Nadi},